NCI-NAACCR-Zone-Design/Louisiana/README.md

 Verify the field and data requirements:
 * The `Zone` field is used as the CTA Zones' unique ID to tie to other data (incidence, boundary).
 * The special `Zone` name *Statewide* should be used to indicate statewide data.
 Other values such as "California" or "LA" or "All" will not be recognized as Statewide.
+* The special `Zone` name *Nationwide* should be used to indicate nationwide data.
+Other values such as "United States" or "All USA" will not be recognized as Nationwide.
+* The `Years` field is domain values, and is used for filtering.

 Copy your demographics CSV into `static/data/demographics.csv`

 Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to display the demographic data into the tables below the map.
 This defines a set of tables, what fields to display in each table, and how to label the fields and format their values (adding commas, rounding to 1 decimal, etc.).

 Edit `index.js` and set up `CHOROPLETH_OPTIONS` to offer demographics as a Color By option for the choropleth map.

+Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's domain values.
+The set of dates must match between the incidence and demographic datasets.

 Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.